top of page

 Dr Rob Stalbow (Osteopath) BSc (Hons) Ost.
 Med.
 DO

 Rob qualified with Honours from the British College of Osteopathic Medicine, and has been in practice since 1999.
 He also completed a Bachelor degree in Applied Psychology, and is a certified Alexander Technique teacher.
+Out of clinic, Rob is an avid rock climber, mobility enthusiast and has a keen interest in longevity research.

 Registered Osteopath AUS (AOA 1281547)